wp-plugins/role-scoper/readme.txt

 = 1.0.0 - 21 March 2009 =
 * BugFix : In some installations, DB error for anonymous user front-end access (since rc9.9220)

+== Other Notes ==
+= Documentation =
+* A slightly outdated <a href="http://agapetry.net/downloads/RoleScoper_UsageGuide.htm">Usage Guide</a> is available.
+It includes both an overview of the permissions model and a How-To section with step by step directions.
+Volunteer contributions to expand, revise or reformat this document are welcome.
+* Role Scoper's menus, onscreen captions and inline descriptive footnotes <a href="http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/">can be translated using poEdit</a>.
+I will gladly include any user-contributed languages!.

+= General Plugin Compatibility Requirements =
+* No other plugin or theme shall define function wp_set_current_user() or function set_current_user().
+A custom merge of the code may be possible in some situations.
+* No other plugin or theme shall make an include or require call to force early execution of the file pluggable.php (for the reason listed above).

+= Specific Plugin Compatibility Issues =
+* WP Super Cache : set WPSC option to disable caching for logged users (unless you only use Role Scoper to customize editing access).
+* QTranslate : use Role Scoper 1.0.7 or later, which disables caching of pages, terms listing.
+To enable caching, change QTranslate get_pages and get_terms filter priority to 2 or higher, then add the following line to wp-config.php: `define('SCOPER_QTRANSLATE_COMPAT', true);`
+* Get Recent Comments : not compatible due to direct database query.
+Use WP Recent Comments widget instead.
+* Maintenance Mode : not compatible due to forced early login check.
+To resolve conflict, disable front-end access by administrators during maintenance.
+Comment out the following line in maintenance-mode.php: `&& !mw&#95;current&#95;user&#95;can&#95;access&#95;on&#95;maintenance()`

+**Attachment Filtering**
+Read access to uploaded file attachments is normally filtered to match post/page access.

+To disable this attachment filtering, copy the following line to wp-config.php:
+`define('DISABLE_ATTACHMENT_FILTERING', true);`

+If manually disabling attachment filtering on an Apache server, remove the following line from the .htaccess file in your WP folder:
+`RewriteRule ^(.*)wp-content/uploads/(.*) /YOUR_WP_FOLDER/index.php?attachment=$2&scoper_rewrite=1 [NC,L]`

+To reinstate attachment filtering, remove the definition from wp-config.php and deactivate/reactivate Role Scoper.

+To fail with a null response (no WP 404 screen, but still includes a 404 in response header), copy the folling line to wp-config.php:
+`define ('SCOPER_QUIET_FILE_404', true);`

+Normally, files which are in the uploads directory but have no post/page attachment will not be blocked.
+To block such files, copy the following line to wp-config.php:
+`define('SCOPER_BLOCK_UNATTACHED_UPLOADS', true);`

+**Hidden Content Teaser**
+The Hidden Content Teaser may be configured to display the first X characters of a post/page if no excerpt or more tag is available.
+To specify the number of characters (default is 50), copy the following line to wp-config.php:
+`define('SCOPER_TEASER_NUM_CHARS', 100); // set to any number of your choice`